jbellsey/redux-model-utils/README.md

     }
 }

-// export the result of the connect function export default connect(
+// export the result of the connect function, provided by react-redux export default connect(
     TodoModel.reactSelectors    // <= this selector map is created for you )(TodoList);